 More to explore

-After maple sugaring, we explored the nature center and found 7 miles of hiking trails, a large pond, and even a Faerie Trail.
+After maple sugaring, we explored the nature center and found 7 miles of hiking trails, a large pond, and a Faerie Trail.
 We followed the trails until we reached the Bellflower Faerie Trail, which my daughter loved.
 Along the trail, she discovered colorful fairy houses, a fairy trailer, and even a two-story fairy house.
 It was a magical .3 miles long and had the cutest little surprises and details.
 The house on the large tree branch was one of her favorite moments.
 Beyond the Faerie Trail, we took a different path and discovered Pfister’s Pond, a picturesque area perfect for photos or for taking in some nature views.
 Within its nearly 400-acre expanse, Tenafly Nature Center hosts two ecosystems, areas for birding, and views for all seasons.

 Things to know before you go